teresahanak/wikipedia-life-expectancy/README.md

 <a id=credit a></a>
 ## Other Credits
-The overall approach to analysis and modeling and a majority of the plots (Notebooks 10, 11, 12, and 13, and Project Overview images above) are adapted from examples learned in [The University of Texas McCombs School of Business Post Graduate Program in Data Science and Business Analytics in partnership with Great Learning](https://www.mygreatlearning.com/ut-austin-data-science-business-analytics-program?&utm_source=google&utm_medium=search&utm_campaign=BA_Int_Search_Brand_Broad_US&adgroup_id=124131117771&campaign_id=12451747881&Keyword=ut%20austin%20data%20science&placement=&gclid=Cj0KCQjwteOaBhDuARIsADBqRegPrwBrU9zW94FIAU9pNhR1pKb_iM1R52yPuee33gKlc6Aa4O-YzmYaAhoKEALw_wcB).
+The overall approach to coding in Python, analysis and modeling, and a majority of the plots (Notebooks 10, 11, 12, and 13, and Project Overview images above) are adapted from examples learned in [The University of Texas McCombs School of Business Post Graduate Program in Data Science and Business Analytics in partnership with Great Learning](https://www.mygreatlearning.com/ut-austin-data-science-business-analytics-program?&utm_source=google&utm_medium=search&utm_campaign=BA_Int_Search_Brand_Broad_US&adgroup_id=124131117771&campaign_id=12451747881&Keyword=ut%20austin%20data%20science&placement=&gclid=Cj0KCQjwteOaBhDuARIsADBqRegPrwBrU9zW94FIAU9pNhR1pKb_iM1R52yPuee33gKlc6Aa4O-YzmYaAhoKEALw_wcB).

 <a id=contributions a></a>
 ## Contributions